nakmuaycactus/LabOps/README.md

 ## Lab Purpose

-The primary purpose of this lab environment is to create a controlled, isolated environment where cybersecurity interns and professionals can:
+The primary purpose of this lab environment is to create a controlled, repeatable, isolated environment where users can:

     Test and analyze malware behavior and attack techniques.
     Develop and practice cybersecurity skills in a safe environment.